Aspropaxillus giganteus

-Aspropaxillus giganteus, formerly Leucopaxillus giganteus, commonly known as the giant leucopax (formerly as the giant clitocybe) or the giant funnel, is a saprobic species of fungus in the order Agaricales.
-As its common names imply, the fruit body, or mushroom, can become quite large—the cap reaches diameters of up to 50 cm.
+Aspropaxillus giganteus is a saprobic species of fungus in the order Agaricales.
+As its name implys, the fruit body, or mushroom, can become quite large—the cap reaches diameters of up to 50 cm.
 It has a white or pale cream cap, and is funnel-shaped when mature, with the gills running down the length of the stem.

 The species has a cosmopolitan distribution and is typically found growing in groups or rings in grassy pastures, roadside hedges, or woodland clearings.
 It is considered by some to be a choice edible when young, and has been shown to contain a bioactive compound with antibiotic properties.

 Taxonomy

 The species was first described as Agaricus giganteus by English naturalist James Sowerby in 1809, who illustrated it in his book Coloured Figures of English Fungi.
 Other historical synonyms include Clitocybe gigantea (Quélet, 1872), Paxillus giganteus (Fries, 1874), and Omphalia geotropa var. gigantea (Quélet, 1886).
 In 1934, Robert Kühner and Réné Maire created the genus Aspropaxillus to contain species of Leucopaxillus with smooth spores, and they set L. giganteus as its type species.
 American mycologist Rolf Singer transferred it to genus Leucopaxillus in 1938, but recognized the value of maintaining a distinction of the smooth-spored species, and so made L. giganteus the type species of section Aspropaxilli.
 In 2012, Vizzini et al. showed that Leucopaxillus in its then-current definition was polyphyletic.
-And Leucopaxillus giganteus, not belonging to Aspropaxillus s.s., moved back to genus Aspropaxillus.
+Part of this discovery was that Leucopaxillus giganteus does not belong to the core clade of Leucopaxillus.
+As a result, Leucopaxillus giganteus was moved back to genus Aspropaxillus.

+Aspropaxillus candidus was described as somewhat resembling A. giganteus yet having a darker coloring and being found more commonly in montane regions. as well as that A. candidus tends to be smaller, with a cap diameter ranging from 6 to 30 cm broad.
+Aspropaxillus candidus is conspecific with Aspropaxillus giganteus.

+Aspropaxillus septentrionalis was described as while being also large and resembling A. giganteus at some points during its development yet being distinguished by its nauseous odor, the tan color of the cap, and the adnate (gill squarely attached to the stem) to slightly adnexed (narrowly attached) gills.
+Aspropaxillus septentrionalis is conspecific with Aspropaxillus giganteus.

-Aspropaxillus giganteus is commonly known as the 'giant leucopax' (formerly as the 'giant clitocybe') or the 'giant funnel'.
+Aspropaxillus giganteus is commonly known as the 'giant funnel', the 'giant leucopax' or the 'giant clitocybe'.